Home

 Rosemary needs a sunny, sheltered position (against a wall if possible) in a light, well drained soil.
 It needs lime, so if your soil is not suitable, then a few crushed eggs shells, some garden lime or powdered chalk should be worked into the soil around it.

-The growing rosemary bush needs winter protection in colder climates - for this reason, it is a suitable plant for bringing indoors.
+Rosemary needs winter protection in colder climates - for this reason, it is suitable for bringing indoors.
 On the down side, it can grow quite large over time - up to 5ft high - so bring one of your spring cuttings inside.

 Added bonus here, is that if the worst happens to your garden rosemary, you have the replacement to harden off and plant outside next year.